 Tongue Retaining Mouthpieces

-Dentists may also recommend mouth guards to cure bruxism.
-If you are often waking up with a headache or sore jaw, you may be clenching your jaw or grinding your teeth while you sleep, you have a problem called bruxism.
+Dentists may also recommend mouthguards to cure bruxism. if you often wake up with a headache or sore jaw, you may be clenching your jaw or grinding your teeth while you sleep.
+This is called bruxism.

 Wearing a night mouth guard can prevent you from grinding your teeth.
 Your dentist will fit you with a device to prevent your jaw from clenching.
 This mouth guard for grinding teeth acts as a protective barrier between your upper and lower teeth.
 It also aids to raise your bite and reposition the jaw in a position that helps relieve you from any symptoms and discomforts.

-Before recommending the best oral appliance for you, your dentist conducts a complete clinical evaluation first that includes examining your teeth, jaw, tongues, and airway.
-Oral appliances are customized for you by the dentist.
+Before recommending the best oral appliance for you, your dentist conducts a complete clinical evaluation.
+This includes examining your teeth, jaw, tongue, and airway.
+An oral appliance can then be customized for you by the dentist.

-Dentists also put different types of braces like the traditional braces or the modern Invisalign not only to create a beautiful smile but also to treat sleep apnea.
-When you suffer from sleep apnea, your breathing is restricted by the shape of your tongue, mouth, and throat, common signs that you need braces.
+Dentists also craft different types of braces like the traditional braces or the modern Invisalign not only to create a beautiful smile but also to treat sleep apnea.
+When you suffer from sleep apnea, your breathing is restricted by the shape of your tongue, mouth, and throat, a common sign that you need braces.
 This restriction in breathing is dangerous as it lowers blood oxygen levels.